 A British steam ship, the very first oil-tanker to be built in the world.
 Dimensions 103 x 13 x 8 m.
 Struck Akarta Rock at Akurala Reef and sank on 3rd June 1903.
 Partly salvaged.
 Wreck site is spread over a fairly large area which includes a large engine block, boilers and the propeller.
 Snappers, anglefish, porcupinefish, triggerfish, moray eels and groupers.
 Depth 17-21m.
 OW certification.
 Good site.
 Read more >>

-Bottle Wreck: Thought to be a 18th century European ship carrying cargo of soda bottles.
-Rests on a sandy bottom exactly in front of the Great Basses lighthouse on the leeward side.
-Large anchor.
-Depth 20m.
+The Bottle Wreck is thought to be a 18th century European ship carrying a cargo of soda bottles.
+It rests on a sandy bottom in front of the Great Basses lighthouse on the leeward side opposite the Silver Coin wreck.

-Iron Wreck: A large iron cargo vessel in very shallow water, 4 km west of the Little Basses lighthouse.
+A large iron cargo vessel in very shallow water, 4 km west of the Little Basses lighthouse.
 Appears to have wrecked by running into this shallow area.
-The wreck is not an old one with archaeological value, but a beautiful dive site; a rich breeding ground for abundant marine life.
+The wreck is not an old one with archaeological value, but a beautiful dive site.